Weight distributions of two classes of linear codes with few weights derived from Weil sums: Abstract

 \section{Abstract}

-Linear codes with few weights have been a significant area of research in coding theory for many years, due to their applications in secret sharing schemes, authentication codes, association schemes, and strongly regular graphs.
-Inspired by the works of Cheng and Gao \cite{P8} and Wu, Li and Zeng \cite{P12}, in this paper, we propose several new classes of few-weight linear codes over the finite field $\mathbb{F}_{p}$ through the selection of two specific defining sets.
-Consequently, we obtain five classes of $4$-weight linear codes and one class of $2$-weight linear codes from our first defining set.
-Furthermore, by employing weakly regular bent functions in our second defining set, we derive two classes of $6$-weight codes, two classes of $8$-weight codes, and one class of $9$-weight codes.
-The parameters and weight distributions of all these constructed codes are wholly determined by detailed calculations on certain Weil sums over finite fields.
-In addition, we identify an optimal class of $2$-weight codes that meet the Griesmer bound.
+Linear codes with few weights have been a subject of study for many years, as they have applications in secret sharing, authentication codes, association schemes, and strongly regular graphs.
+In this article, two distinct classes of $p$-ary linear codes are constructed through the selection of two specific defining sets.
+Their weight distributions are completely determined for each case by detailed calculations on certain Weil sums.
+The constructed codes are shown to have only two, four, six, eight, and nine nonzero weights under different cases.
+In particular, we obtained an infinite family of two-weight optimal linear codes with respect to the Griesmer bound.
+Moreover, we observe that some of our newly constructed codes are minimal under certain conditions.

-\textbf{Keywords:} Linear codes; Weight distributions; Weakly regular bent function; Weil sums. \textbf{MSC Classification}: 94B05, 11T71, 11T23
+\textbf{Keywords:} Linear codes, Weight distributions, Weakly regular bent function, Weil sums. \textbf{MSC Classification}: 94B05, 11T71, 11T23